 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 This sheet talks about whether exposure to erythromycin may increase the risk for birth defects over that background risk.
-This information should not take the place of medical care and advice from your health care provider.
+This information should not take the place of medical care and advice from your health care professional.

 What is erythromycin?